Hindman's finite sums theorem and its application to topologizations of algebras: Ramsey theory of finite sums

 \end{thm}

 Clearly, then some part~$A$ should include even sets $\FS(x_i)_{i<n}$ for some (distinct) sequences $(x_i)_{i<n}$ for all $n\in\mathbb N$.
 Finally, one can ask whether it is possible to have a~{\it single\/} infinite sequence whose finite sums lie in some part.
-This was known as the Graham--Rothschild conjecture until it was proved by Hindman~\cite{Hindman 1974}:
+This was known as the Graham--Rothschild conjecture until it was proved by Hindman~\cite{Hindman 1974} (for the history behind its proof see Section~1 of~\cite{Hindman 2005}):

 \begin{thm}[The Finite Sums Theorem, Hindman, 1974] For any finite partition of~$\mathbb N$ there exist a~part~$A$ and an infinite sequence $x_0,\dots,x_i,\ldots$ such that

 \end{thm}